photo credit: Daniel Welch Media

 Finals concert for the 2019 Lyndon Woodside Oratorio Solo Competition, Weill Recital Hall at Carnegie Hall (photo credit: Tim Dwight)

 Nathaniel was one of seven winners of the 2023 Astral Artists National Competition.
-Further awards and recognitions include the Grace B. Jackson Prize for exceptional service at the Tanglewood Music Center (2019), Third Place in the Washington International Competition (2023), Third Place in the Orpheus Vocal Competition (2019), Third Place in the Lyndon Woodside Oratorio Solo Competition (2019), First Place in the NATS National Musical Theatre Auditions (2018), and two artist scholarships from the Nebraska District of the Metropolitan Opera National Council Auditions (2012-13).
+Additional awards and recognitions include the Grace B. Jackson Prize for exceptional service at the Tanglewood Music Center (2019), Third Place in the Washington International Competition (2023), Third Place in the Orpheus Vocal Competition (2019), Third Place in the Lyndon Woodside Oratorio Solo Competition (2019), and First Place in the NATS National Musical Theatre Auditions (2018).
+He holds degrees in vocal performance from the University of Nebraska–Lincoln (BM) and the Bard College Conservatory of Music (MM), and has been a Vocal Fellow at the Tanglewood Music Center (2018-19) and at the Ravinia Steans Music Institute (2023), a Gerdine Young Artist at Opera Theatre of Saint Louis (2022), and a participant in the Yellow Barn Summer Festival (2025-26).
 During the COVID-19 shutdown, Nathaniel conceived and self-produced the Pandemigram Project, raising over $7,500 for 43 different charitable organizations.
-He received his BM from the University of Nebraska–Lincoln, where he graduated in 2014 as a Chancellor’s Scholar, and his MM in 2017 from the Bard College Conservatory of Music's Graduate Vocal Arts Program, led by soprano Dawn Upshaw.
-He is currently based in New York City.

 Clicking the above link will take you to a Dropbox folder containing Nathaniel’s press materials, including biographies, résumé, comprehensive repertoire list, and promotional photos.